apache/mesos/frameworks/deploy_jar/README.txt

-haproxy load balancer + Apache web server Nexus framework Readme
+haproxy load balancer + Apache web server Mesos framework Readme
 ----------------------------------------------------------------

 First you will need to be able to run apache on the slave nodes in your cluster.